-This work has paid to knowledge on talent management, concept of talent retention and employee behavioural outcomes.
+This work has paid to knowledge on talent management,

+concept of talent retention and employee behavioural outcomes.
 This study will also enable leadership in other service providing organisations, to identify the procedures of talent retention measures that will enhance their serviceoriented culture.
 In the similar manner, every organisation must implement the strategies regarding talent management which includes attraction, retention, and development of the workforce.
 Management of talent requires all the levels of management which will motivate the employees.
 It can be done by inspiring them through attractive total rewards, social recognitions and opportunities in the field of selfdevelopment.
 Thus, managing talent allows employees to be constantly motivated and keep their confidence optimistic.
 The results of the performed study have two main theoretical inferences.
 First thing covered by this research is training and development (skill upliftment) by establishing that it enhances employees' commitment towards their job and performance to maintain the work environment and social environment of the organisation positively.
 This shows that management should express constant backing for the career and talent development of their employees, also most specially the specialists.
 This is vital for acquiring the complete consideration of the employees and positive office behaviour.
-This will form constructive and efficient create employer's branding, knowledge transfer, consolidation of succession planning for future and retention of reliable talents or high performers in the organisation.
+This will form constructive and efficient employer's branding, create knowledge transfer. consolidation of succession planning for future and retention of reliable talents or high performers in the organisation.
 Second, this study inspects the character of motivation related to employees' job performance and their commitment towards it.
-It shifts forward the boundaries of knowledge needed to increase employees' job and financial security.
-It suggests that management should effectively document and communicate conditions of employment and should not be unethically discriminated against.
+It shifts forward the boundaries of document and communicate conditions of employment and should not be unethically discriminated against.